mwhittington91/Rob_R_Python/README.md

-Thanks for laying that out, Michael.
-That’s a seriously detailed pipeline—you’ve basically built the Stata–Python broadband data relay race. 🏃‍♂️💾🐍 Let me break it down clearly for others (and Future You) who might want to follow along or replicate the process.

-⸻

 🧠 Summary: FCC Broadband Data Processing (Alabama)

 Here’s a structured and human-readable guide to the process you’ve documented.
 This includes all your Stata and Python prep steps for replicating FCC calculations for Alabama broadband access using BDC data and the FCC staff’s population estimates.